How to Run PPC Campaigns in Google Ads

 Targeting the right audience at the right time can increase the probability that users will take the actions you want them to take.

-Google Analytics is a such a versatile and systematic tool that, if used properly, it can literally become a step-by-step guide to measuring your business’ success.
-And when you add Google AdWords with Analytics you get access to information about a highly targeted audience – an audience who is looking to solve their problems.
+Google Analytics is a such a versatile and systematic tool that, if used properly, it can become a step-by-step guide to measuring your business’ success.
+And when you add Google Ads with Analytics, you get access to information about a highly targeted audience – an audience who is looking to solve their problems.

 Link your Google Analytics with your landing page

 To start collecting data on your Google Analytics account you need to connect it with your landing page.
-Although the process is quite simple but a small mistake can jeopardize the whole data collection process.
+Although the process is quite simple, however, a small mistake can jeopardize the whole data collection process.

 So, let’s start the process:

 Go to your Google Analytics admin section and under property setting, you can find the tracking code tab.